yelaD/my-slip-box/Reference notes/Seth's Blog.md

 This revolution is at least as big as the last one, and the last one changed everything.

 September 29, 2011

+##### The difference between management and leadership
+Managers work to get their employees to do what they did yesterday, but a little faster and a little cheaper.

+Leaders, on the other hand, know where they'd like to go, but understand that they can't get there without their tribe, without giving those they lead the tools to make something happen.

+Managers want authority.
+Leaders take responsibility.

+We need both.
+But we have to be careful not to confuse them.
+And it helps to remember that leaders are more scarce and thus more valuable.

+October 22, 2011